 Step 1: Choose the Right Platform for Your Membership Site

-The first step to starting a membership website is to choose the right website platform.
-While there’re many generic website builders on the market, you’ll need a membership platform that specifically fulfills your needs.
+The first step to starting a membership site is to choose the right website platform.
+While there’re many generic website builders on the market, you’ll need a membership platform with the functionality that specifically fulfills your needs.